 The bag-drop lines can be long, thus it’s always better to get to the airport early.
 If by chance you miss the check-in cut off time, which is usually about 40 minutes before departure, you most certainly will not be able to make it to your flight.
 However, if you are only taking a carry-on bag, you can cut you arrival time much shorter.

 If you’re flying domestic, you are more likely to depart from a small airport.
 As a result, although it may not be as busy, because of its smaller size there’ll probably be a limited number of staff.
 Hence, security checks and checking in may take as long as it would if you were flying international.

 - Whether the day you’re flying is a peak day

 If you are flying on a peak day you will have to battle your way through hundreds of other holidaymakers or frequent cooperate flyers to get through the queues.

 - How many people you’re travelling with

 If you are travelling with a group, navigating your way through the airport and getting to the gate may take longer than it would if you were travelling solo.

 Check out this video to get a different perspective to this million dollar question:

 On a final note

 whether you are a holidaymaker travelling to a beautiful holiday destination or a cooperate flyer travelling for work; the time you arrive at the airport will play a vital role on your entire journey.
 Running late can dampen your holiday or business trip even before you set foot in the airport.
 As a result, it is always better to arrive at the airport early, but also, not too early.
-Thus, finding the middle ground based on the factors mentioned above will allow you to have a smooth sail to your designated flight.
+Thus, finding the middle ground based on the factors mentioned by the UK travel agents above will allow you to have a smooth sail to your designated flight.
 It is also important to keep in mind that some airports may have unique arrival times depending on their procedures and protocols.